349129

 Investors frequently analyze operating income to understand a business's core profitability.
 Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-MercadoLibre's EBITDA was $375 million this quarter, translating into a 8.8% margin.
-Furthermore, MercadoLibre has shown strong profitability over the last four quarters, with average EBITDA margins of 16.2%.
+MercadoLibre reported EBITDA of $682 million this quarter, resulting in a 15.7% margin.
+Furthermore, MercadoLibre has shown strong profitability over the last four quarters, with average EBITDA margins of 16.3%.

 MercadoLibre Adjusted EBITDA Margin

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-MercadoLibre's free cash flow came in at $1.75 billion in Q4, up 22.2% year on year.
+MercadoLibre's free cash flow came in at $1.37 billion in Q1, up 77.4% year on year.

 MercadoLibre Free Cash Flow